 Economics major fields: Each student must complete coursework in two of the following fields of specialization, each of which consists of 2 or 3 related courses.
 Courses which will be used to satisfy the requirement for two "major fields" must be completed with a grade of B+ or higher.
 The following are the course sequences from which these elective fields may be chosen.
+This list may change somewhat year by year, depending on what courses are being offered.
+The graduate program chair will provide a current list of fields.

-- Advanced Economic Theory (203A & B)
+- Advanced Economic Theory (203A,B,C)

 - Econometrics (240C,D, and 240E or F)

 - Economic Development, available only as a minor field (any two courses from 215A,B,C)

 - Economic History (210A,B,C)

 - Industrial Organization (221A,B,C)

 - International Trade (260A,C,E)

-- International Macroeconomics (260B & D)
+- International Macroeconomics (260B & D, with F when available)

 - International Economics (260A,B and 260 C or E) [Note: a student taking major field courses in International Economics cannot also take major field courses in International Trade or in International Macroeconomics.
 On the other hand, it is possible to take major field courses in International Trade and also major field courses in International Macroeconomics]

 - Labor Economics (230B,250A,B)

 - Advanced Macroeconomics (235A,B,C; or, for those not taking International Macroeconomics as a field, 235A,B and 260B; or for those wishing to focus on Growth, any of the courses 270A, B, or C may be substituted for any of the 235 courses).

 - Public Economics (230A,B,C)